4 Best Free Ecommerce Platforms 2025 | Save and Sell Today

 Shopify’s pricing has three paid plans, plus the social media-only Starter plan:

-While the Starter is the cheapest option, you do not get a full store, just a link you can attach to a social media page.
-If you want an online store to design and run your business out of, we recommend the Basic plan as it offers all the essential quality features you get to use during the trial.
+The Starter plan is the cheapest option.
+If you only want to sell on social media, it’s an affordable entry point.
+However, if you want an online store to design and run your business out of, we recommend the Basic plan as it offers all the essential quality features you get to use during the trial.

 The Basic plan is perfect for small businesses, and if you find your store getting larger, the Shopify and Shopify Advanced plans await, bringing further support and stronger features.